 New Zealand Pacific Lodge Music Scholarship

-The purpose of this scholarship is to promote the organ by supporting current or aspiring students of this instrument.
+The purpose of this scholarship is to promote the organ, brass and woodwind instruments by supporting current or aspiring students of these instruments.
 The scholarship is intended to support the recipient in their studies and in their involvement in the community.

 New Zealand Pacific Lodge was one of the first Freemasons' lodges in New Zealand and has met regularly in Wellington since 1842.
 This scholarship recognises the long tradition of music in Freemasonry.
 New Zealand Pacific Lodge has a proud tradition dating back to its first meeting in Wellington (then Port Nicholson) in 1842.
 It gives generously to charity and supports many community initiatives.

-The scholarship is open to current students at Victoria University of Wellington whose principal instrument is the organ, or who intend to extend their studies to include this instrument.
+The scholarship is open to current students at Victoria University of Wellington whose principal instrument is the organ, or brass and woodwind instruments, or who intend to extend their studies to include this instrument.
 This scholarship welcomes applications from students who can demonstrate their community service, personal development, integrity, and hard work in their studies, in the promotion of the organ, and in their personal life.
 Financial hardship (if applicable) will also be taken into consideration.

 - Applicants must be currently enrolled in the New Zealand School of Music at Victoria University of Wellington.

-- Applicants must be studying the organ or aspiring to study the organ.
+- Applicants must be studying the organ or aspiring to study the organ or a brass and woodwind instrument.

 A completed online application must be submitted by 4:30pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4:30pm on the closing date in order for the application to be considered.